walmartlabs/concord-website/docs/getting-started/security.md

 The actual user record will be created on the first successful authentication attempt.
 After that, it can be managed as usual, by using the [User](../api/user.html) API endpoint.

-Username/password authentication uses LDAP/Active Directory realm, check [Configuration](./configuration.html#ldap) document for details.
+Username/password authentication uses an LDAP/Active Directory realm.
+Check [Configuration](./configuration.html#ldap) document for details.

 ## Managing Credentials